International Doctoral Program in Neuroscience & Physiology

-Applicants must hold a Masters degree and/or a 4+ year undergraduate degree.
+Requirements for admission: Applicants must hold a Masters degree and/or a 4+ year undergraduate degree.
 Successful applicants will demonstrate the ability to tackle difficult intellectual challenges, to learn new skills and ways of thinking and to work passionately as part of a research team.
-Predoctoral training in biological sciences (e.g. biology, medicine, bioengineering), quantitative disciplines (e.g. physics, mathematics, computer science) or related fields is important.
-The working language of both the INDP and the CCU is English, and candidates are required to demonstrate proficient English language skills.
+Predoctoral training in quantitative disciplines (e.g. physics, mathematics, computer science), biological sciences (e.g. biology, medicine, bioengineering) or related fields is preferred.
+English language proficiency is crucial for the applicant’s success.

 Work plan: Admitted students will complete one semester of intensive courses and will be able to perform rotations in.
 Courses are led by distinguished local and invited international scientists.
 The topics of instruction include, among others sensory & motor systems, animal learning, social neuroscience, integrative physiology, and data analysis.
 Courses also have a practical component, including as programming exercises, small projects, experimental work in the INDP teaching laboratory, and rotations in Champalimaud Research laboratories.

 Academic Degree: Graduating students will receive their doctoral degree from one of our two academic partner institutions, the Instituto de Tecnologia Química e Biológica (ITQB Universidade Nova de Lisboa) or the Instituto Superior de Psicologia Aplicada.
 Selected students receive full tuition support.